vsrinivas/fuchsia/docs/symbolizer_markup.md

   for casual information.
 The Build ID string is the sole way to identify the binary from which this module was loaded.
 A "module" is a single linked binary, such as a loaded ELF file.
-Usually each module occupies a contiguous range of memory (always does on Magenta).
+Usually each module occupies a contiguous range of memory (always does on Zircon).

   The `...` is a sequence of fields (separated by `:`) that each describe a range of memory, called a _segment_.
 The field for each